solace-iot-team/solace-mule-connector/README.md

-# Solace PubSub+ Connector for Mulesoft
+# Solace PubSub+ Connector for Mulesoft - DEPRECATED

+## Notice
+**There is now an official Solace Mulesoft Connector in Early Access.**
+**You can request access in the Solace Community - https://solace.community/group/3-solace-early-access-mulesoft-connector**

+**This connector version will no longer be actively maintained apart from critical bug fixes.**
+**The recommendation is to migrate to the official connector that will eventually be available and supported via Mulesoft Exchange**

 ## What is the Connector?

 Integrate any Solace PubSub+ broker with SaaS and other applications with a native Solace connector, which is based on the JCSMP Java API.
 Read through this user guide to understand how to install the connector and use it to interact with the Solace broker.

 ## Prerequisites